What Is Scope Creep?

 Other reasons that scope creep may arise include the following:

 - Project Complexity: When initially defining a project, clearly outline the project scope, contract, or statement of work (SOW).
-If you don’t, you create an work and expectations can be misinterpreted.
+If you don’t, your work and expectations can be misinterpreted.

 - Lack of Change Control: When a project doesn’t outline a way to manage changes or amendments, it can be problematic when various team members make choices without consultation or review.
 Therefore, it’s helpful to establish a procedure for change management.